U.S. judge blocks second federal execution in 17 years | Law-Order

-The Justice Department opposed the request, telling the court that Lee, since he is now dead, no longer has "any viable remaining claims" and that the department was "unaware of any plans for an autopsy of Lee's body."
-The coroner, Dr. Susan Amos, did not respond to requests for comment.
+On Wednesday, Chutkan agreed to a request by Lee's lawyers that she order the Vigo County Coroner's Office in Indiana to preserve Lee's body as evidence for his surviving plaintiffs in their continuing litigation.
+The lawyers had asked the judge to order the coroner to conduct an autopsy looking for any signs that he may have suffered during his death.
+The coroner, Dr. Susan Amos, said in a telephone interview she had transferred custody of Lee's body to the Greiner Funeral Home in Terre Haute soon after Tuesday's execution.
+She said she had not completed an autopsy, citing an office policy to not do autopsies following an execution if there was no dispute about the cause of death.

+Officials at Greiner Funeral Home declined to comment or to say if Lee's wish to have his body cremated had already been carried out.
 In the second injunction issued on Wednesday, which applies only to Purkey, Chutkan sided with Purkey's lawyers for a so-called "competency hearing."
-The lawyers say that Purkey's mental illness, including Alzheimer's disease, means he no longer understands why he is being executed, which the Justice Department disputes.
+The lawyers say Purkey's mental illness, including Alzheimer's disease, means he no longer understands why he is being executed, which the Justice Department disputes.

 Purkey, 68, was convicted in 2003 in Missouri.
 He dumped his victim's dismembered and burned remains in a septic pond.